fedluc/qupled/README.md

 ## Compiling

-The code can be compiled with the [make file](src/Makefile) provided in the source directory.
+The code can be compiled with gcc and with the [make file](src/Makefile) provided in the source directory.
 Please note that in order to correctly compile the program it is necessary that the [GNU scientific library](https://www.gnu.org/software/gsl/) is installed and that the path to the library is included in the make file.

 ## Running